alexwlchan/alexwlchan.net/src/_drafts/screenshots.md

 In theory, this is easy: I have a hard drive full of files from old projects.

-In practice, it's a bit harder.
+In practice, it's quite tricky.
 Having files is one thing; being able to use them is quite another.

 For example, my oldest files were made in Microsoft Word on an iMac G3 running Mac OS 9.